canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 For more details about the dataset structure, see the [Playbook dataset schema](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook_schema.json).

-The default page sections and ordering of content can be used in the view or could be changed as needed.
-For instance, specific sections could be excluded, or in the case of more advanced views, the content could be reordered or combined in different ways to produce different page structures and designs.
-Tags can be used to create these new content groupings, which don't exist in the Playbook by default, which can then be retrieved from the dataset and output to sections in the view page.
+For simple views, the default page sections and ordering of content can be used to present the content that is included in the page.
+For more advanced views, the content could be reordered or combined in different ways to produce different page structures and designs.

+It is recommended that any custom page sections and ordering of content be designed and tested with users to ensure that the resulting view page is easy for them to use and meets their needs.
+Custom page sections can be produced by using tags to create new content groupings, which don't exist in the Playbook by default, which can then be retrieved from the dataset and output to sections in the view page.

 ## Tagging content that is relevant to the view